About the Place2Learn service

 Help from organisations

-- Support for young carers: Hampshire County Council support for people under the age of 18 who provides care for another person, most commonly a parent, brother or sister.
+- Support for young carers Hampshire County Council support for people under the age of 18 who provide care for another person, most commonly a parent, brother or sister.

 - AYME is the largest charity for children and young people with ME/CFS.